Rubus pumilus

-Rubus pumilus is an uncommon North American species of brambles in the rose family.
-It is native to the State of Chihuahua in northern Mexico.
+Rubus pumilus is an uncommon North American species of bramble.

-Rubus pumilus is a perennial creeping along the surface of the ground, rooting at nodes, with prickles.
-Leaves are simple (not compound) usually with rounded blades but sometimes 3-lobed.
-Flowers are white.
-Fruit is red.
+The plant is a creeping perennial, rooting at nodes, with prickles.
+The leaves are simple (not compound), usually with rounded blades but sometimes three-lobed.
+The flowers are white and the fruit red.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.
+The complex genetics of Rubus make it difficult to decide which groups should be recognized as species.
+As there are many rare species with such limited ranges, further study is needed to clarify the taxonomy.

+The species is native to the State of Chihuahua in northern Mexico.